vkadlcik/DB48X-on-DM42/doc/commands/settings.md

 fraction.
 For example, `2 →FracDigits 3.1415926 →Frac` will give `355/113`.

-# Menus appearance
+# User interface

-Soft-key menus appearance can be customized.
+Various user-interface aspects can be customized, including the appearance of Soft-key menus.
 Menus can show on one or three rows, with 18 (shifted) or 6 (flat) functions per page, and there are two possible visual themes for the labels, rounded or square.

 ## ThreeRowsMenus